Is Ranked-Choice Voting Too Complicated?

 Most of the school boards were not outstandingly respected, but were viewed as simply another piece of the large education bureaucracy.
 Neighborhood newspapers might cover the local races once or twice and citywide newspapers might cover a few highlights across the city, but generally there was not much publicity.
 Low news coverage indicates that the public was less interested in the boards’ role in children’s education.
 The public has always wanted good schools and is glad for teachers, but the boards themselves were not highly regarded.

 I learned of a common practice suggesting that many candidates had less support than required to get on a ballot.
 They were supposed to submit petitions signed by a threshold number of signatories.
 Instead, a candidate would submit one petition with a few signatures and other petitions stapled to the first.
 The other petitions were blank, and the candidate would thus have submitted too few signatures to qualify to be on the ballot.
 Then, the Board of Elections handling this would not look at any pages after the first.
 The undersupported candidacy could be challenged by an opponent, but the law said that the challenge had to be submitted within three days after the submitting of the petition, which was not necessarily after the deadline.
 So, the candidate submitting the petition would do so at least three days before the deadline and would not tell anyone publicly about having submitted it.
-The three days would lapse, the candidate would then announce their candidacy, it would be too late to challenge it, and they’d be on the ballot; and often they’d get elected.
+The three days would lapse, the candidate would then announce their candidacy, it would be too late to challenge it, and they’d be on the ballot; and many would get elected.

 The other type of election was in ca. the